rashad3412/gymAppReact-/README.md

 # Day 1 and Day 2

-- You will work on NavBar and HomePage you will use bootstrap for styling.
+- You will work on NavBar and HomePage you will use css for styling.
 - NavBar should navigate between Homepage,Fitness Page, and Tracker Page.
 - Home Page should have an introduction to the App and what is the purpose of the app.
-- Display images and videos of workout routines ext.
+- Display images and videos of workout routines ext(Home or Fitness Page).
 - Think about how the app can be a help to someone why do you think this is important to build.
 - Take your time work on one page at a time and build it to the best of your ability.
 - Have Fun on Day 1 and Day 2.